kyma-project/telemetry-manager/docs/user/integration/aws-cloudwatch/README.md

 Use the Kyma Telemetry module to enable ingestion of the signals from your workloads:

 1. Deploy a LogPipeline:
+   > [!NOTE]
-   > **NOTE:** The retention of of the CloudWatch Logs is set to 7 days.
+   > The retention of of the CloudWatch Logs is set to 7 days.
 You can change that to fit your needs by adjusting the `log_retention_days` value.

    ```bash
    kubectl apply -f - <<EOF
    apiVersion: telemetry.kyma-project.io/v1alpha1